v0ss3n/jekyll/_posts/fablab/2021-02-19-milling PCBs with the roland modela.md

     ![process of pcb milling and soldering with the Roland Modela]({{ site.baseurl }}/images/fablab/modela/IMG_5872.JPEG)
     </div>

 8. Now you start with the traces in mods (PNG); one png at the time.
 White is the area you want to keep.
 Put PCB defaults in mm.
 Cut depth and max depth is 0.003 INCH (numbers from experience); this will cut through the top copper layer.
+UPDATE 15/02/22: NOW IT'S O.OO2 INCH FOR CUT DEPTH AND MAX DEPTH AND THE SPEED IS 4MM/S FOR A 1 FLUTE 0.4MM MILL.

     <div markdown="1" class="row-2">
     ![process of pcb milling and soldering with the Roland Modela]({{ site.baseurl }}/images/fablab/modela/IMG_5866.JPEG)